gak97/ai-deadlines-mm/UPDATES.md

 3. Generates the `_site` directory with all static assets
 4. Excludes development files (Python scripts, templates) from the build
 5. Works on both local Windows development and GitHub Actions Linux environments

+### 6. Past Events Management

+- **Automatic Separation**: Conferences are automatically separated into upcoming and past events
+- **6-Month Limit**: Only past conferences from the last 6 months are displayed
+- **Visual Separation**: Past events are placed in a dedicated section with a clear header
+- **Chronological Order**: Past events are sorted with most recent first
+- **Styling**: Added CSS styling for the "Past Events" section header

+### 7. GitHub Actions Workflow Fix

+- **Fixed File Preservation**: Updated the deployment workflow to preserve essential files
+- **Preserved Files**: The workflow now preserves `_config.yml`, `generate_html.py`, `index_template.html`, and other development files
+- **Prevents Deletion**: Fixed the issue where important files were being automatically deleted after workflow execution

 ## How to Use